MiloTruck/milotruck.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 ---
 Hi, I'm MiloTruck, a guy from Singapore.
-Usually, I play CTFs under HATS SG and ItzyBitzySpider/ascii.
+Usually, I play CTFs under **HATS SG** and **ItzyBitzySpider**/**ascii**.
 Other ventures include Data Science and Programming competitions, along with other IT-related projects.

 ## Individual Achievements
 | Name                                                  | Honors                   |